iadvize/documentation/Documentation.md

 ![Setting](./assets/images/developer-settings.jpg)

-## App Interactions
+## App Plugins
 Use interactions to enhance the iAdvize interface by adding or editing predefined features.

-Interactions are basically HTTP endpoints whose json responses fit the interaction json-schema.
-For each interaction one or more endpoint have to be defined.
-When interaction is used on user interface, we will make a GET http call to endpoint with documented query parameters.
-Your http response have to comply with interaction json-schema.
+Plugins are basically HTTP endpoints whose json responses fit the interaction json-schema.
+For each plugin one or more endpoint have to be defined.
+When a plugin is used on user interface, we will make a GET http call to endpoint with documented query parameters.
+Your http response have to comply with plugin json-schema.

-The features that are already available are:
+The plugins already available are:

 * The product List (on the discussion panel)
 * The visitor profile (on the discussion panel)
 * The conversation closing form (on the discussion panel)
+* The bot (add an external bot within iadvize chatbox)

-### The product list
+### Product list
 The integration of the product list enables iAdvize's Console panel users to browse a product catalog from the iAdvize discussion panel.
 Agents can look for a product while they are chatting and send it in just a click within their conversation.